jimasp/behave-vsc/README.md

 - "Find All Step References" from inside a step file.
 (Default Alt+F12.)
 - Quickly navigate between steps in the Step References Window.
 (Default F4 + Shift F4.)
 - Smart feature step auto-completion, for example typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
-- Feature file formatting (Default Ctrl+K,Ctrl+F), auto-indentation, syntax highlighting and snippets.
+- Feature file formatting (Default Ctrl+K,Ctrl+F), syntax highlighting (including smart parameter highlighting) and some snippets.
 - Supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)